Skip to main content

 Do lawyers get good life insurance rates?

-Yes, lawyers are typically classified as low-risk, professional occupations.
-The work is office-based and non-physical, which means competitive premiums.
-Your health, age, and lifestyle factors matter more than the occupation itself for most insurers.
+Yes.
+Lawyers are usually treated as a low-risk, professional occupation.
+The work is office-based and non-physical, which generally means competitive premiums.
+For most insurers your health, age, and lifestyle matter more than the occupation itself, so cover is typically easy to arrange.

 Does my area of law affect my application?

-Generally no, criminal, family, commercial, and corporate lawyers are all assessed similarly for life insurance purposes.
-The exception might be if your work involves travel to dangerous jurisdictions or personal safety risks (e.g., some criminal defence work).
-Insurers care more about your daily environment than your legal specialty.
+Usually not.
+Criminal, family, commercial, and corporate lawyers are generally assessed in the same way for life insurance.
+The main exception is work that involves travel to dangerous places or genuine personal-safety risks, such as some criminal defence work.
+Insurers care more about your day-to-day environment than your legal specialty.

-I've struggled with anxiety and depression, do I disclose that?
+I have struggled with anxiety and depression.
+Do I disclose that?

-Yes, any mental health condition you've been treated for needs to be disclosed.
-The legal profession has well-documented mental health challenges, and insurers are aware of this.
-Providing details about your treatment and how you're managing is much better than hiding it.
-Undisclosed conditions can lead to denied claims.
+Yes.
+Any mental health condition you have been treated for should be disclosed.
+The legal profession has well-documented mental health challenges, and insurers are aware of this, so disclosures from lawyers are common.
+Giving details of your treatment and how you are managing is far better than leaving it out, since undisclosed conditions can lead to a denied claim later.

-Insurers ask about alcohol consumption on the application form.
-Be honest, they're looking at quantity and frequency.
-If you've had any treatment for alcohol-related issues, that needs to be disclosed separately.
-Understating your intake can cause problems at claim time.
+Insurers do ask about alcohol on the application, looking at how much and how often.
+Just answer honestly.
+If you have had any treatment for alcohol-related issues, that is disclosed separately.
+Understating your intake can cause problems at claim time, so it is always better to be accurate up front.

 Life insurance is commonly used to fund buy-sell agreements in law firms.
-If a partner dies, the policy proceeds allow the surviving partners to buy out the deceased partner's share.
-This is separate from personal life insurance for your family.
-Many lawyers have both, personal cover and partnership cover.
-We can quote both.
+If a partner dies, the policy can give the surviving partners the funds to buy out that partner's share.
+This is separate from the personal life cover that protects your own family, and many lawyers hold both.
+We can quote personal cover and partnership cover.

 Do lawyers get a dedicated occupation category across the panel?

-Several panel insurers do reserve a dedicated legal-profession tier.
-Encompass, NEOS, and Futura each have a 'LAW' category specifically for qualified legal professionals requiring membership of a professional or government body to practise.
-OnePath's Category A is titled 'Legal industry'.
-Zurich uses 'A1L' for qualified legal practitioners.
-ClearView codes lawyer, solicitor, judge, and magistrate as 'AL'.
-AIA classifies these roles as 'A1', their highest professional tier.
-The practical effect is that lawyers commonly access the higher income protection monthly limits, more flexible benefit periods, and own-occupation TPD definitions that lower tiers may not offer.
+Several panel insurers do reserve a dedicated legal-profession tier for qualified legal professionals who must be members of a professional or government body to practise.
+In practice, the effect is that lawyers commonly access the higher income protection limits, more flexible benefit periods, and the more useful own-occupation disability definitions that lower tiers may not offer.
+Even insurers without a separate legal tier generally place lawyers in their highest professional category, so cover is usually straightforward.

-Does my area of practice change the underwriting outcome?
+Does my area of practice change the outcome?

-For occupational rating purposes, generally not.
-Admitted solicitors, barristers, judges, magistrates, and in-house counsel typically all map to the same top-tier category at AIA (A1), ClearView (AL), Zurich (A1L), and the dedicated LAW class at Encompass, NEOS, and Futura, provided the work is office-based with no unusual hazards.
-Areas of practice that involve significant site visits (construction law site inspections, environmental law field work) or international travel to non-OECD destinations may prompt additional questions, but the occupational category itself rarely shifts down for area of practice alone.
+For occupational rating, usually not.
+Admitted solicitors, barristers, judges, magistrates, and in-house counsel generally map to the same top tier, as long as the work is office-based with no unusual hazards.
+Areas that involve regular site visits, such as construction or environmental law fieldwork, or international travel to higher-risk destinations, may prompt a few extra questions, but the occupational category itself rarely drops just because of your area of practice.

 Do I have to disclose mental health history if I sought support during practice?

-Yes, any consultation with a doctor, psychologist, counsellor, or psychiatrist for stress, anxiety, depression, burnout, or alcohol-related issues should be disclosed honestly when asked.
-The legal profession is well-documented for mental health pressure, and panel insurers see disclosures from lawyers regularly.
-Each insurer has its own approach: some are more accommodating of historical, resolved episodes than others, and some apply standard rating while others may apply loadings or temporary exclusions for recent acute episodes.
-The Insurance Contracts Act 1984 places the duty to take reasonable care not to make a misrepresentation on the applicant.
+Yes.
+Any consultation with a doctor, psychologist, counsellor, or psychiatrist for stress, anxiety, depression, burnout, or alcohol-related issues should be disclosed honestly when asked.
+Insurers see these disclosures from lawyers regularly.
+Each takes its own approach: some are more accommodating of older, resolved episodes, some apply standard rating, and some may apply a loading or a temporary exclusion for a recent acute episode.
+Under the law, the duty to take reasonable care not to make a misrepresentation sits with you as the applicant.

-I work more than 50 hours per week, does that affect my insurable income?
+I work more than 50 hours a week.
+Does that affect my insurable income?

-I am admitted but practising as in-house counsel, same category?
+I am admitted but working as in-house counsel.
+Same category?

-In-house counsel typically map to the same upper-tier legal-professional category as private-practice solicitors, provided you maintain practising-certificate status with your state or territory legal body.
-AIA's A1 category includes 'Lawyer' generically.
-Encompass, NEOS, and Futura's LAW category requires membership of a professional or government body to practise, which in-house counsel with a current practising certificate satisfy.
-Where in-house roles drift into general management or commercial functions away from active legal advice, the category may be assessed against the actual duties rather than the admission status.
+In-house counsel generally map to the same upper-tier legal category as private-practice solicitors, as long as you keep a current practising certificate with your state or territory legal body.
+Where an in-house role drifts mostly into general management or commercial work, away from active legal advice, the category may be assessed against your actual duties rather than your admission.
+If most of your work is genuine legal advice, you typically keep the legal-tier treatment.

-Do panel insurers offer own-occupation TPD for lawyers?
+Do panel insurers offer own-occupation disability cover for lawyers?

-Some panel insurers reserve own-occupation TPD definitions for specific professional classes including legal professionals alongside medical professionals.
-Own-occupation TPD pays a lump sum if you cannot return to working as a lawyer specifically, for example, a barrister who loses voice capacity required for advocacy, or a judge who loses cognitive capacity required for bench work.
-This is generally a more useful definition than any-occupation TPD.
-Availability varies by insurer and product, and the specific definition wording matters.
+Some do.
+Own-occupation total and permanent disability cover pays a lump sum if you cannot return to working as a lawyer specifically, for example a barrister who loses the voice capacity needed for advocacy, or a judge who loses the cognitive capacity needed for the bench.
+That is generally a more useful definition than one that only pays if you cannot work in any job at all.
+Availability varies by insurer and product, and the exact wording of the definition matters, so it is worth comparing.

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).